BIATeam/BIADocs/docs/40-DeveloperGuide/80-Audit.md

 ```

 ## Configuration
+This chapter will concern new entities to audit.
 ### Enable Entity Audit
 1. For each entity to audit, add the attribute `[AuditInclude]` on the class definition :
 ```csharp title="MyEntity.cs"